 3. Creative Work:

-4. Target Market:
+4. Target Markets:

 Describe your creative personality, include special interests, etc.